 In July 2018 Epping Forest District Council and its partners in the West Essex/East Herts Housing Market Area published the results of a visitor survey undertaken of the SAC.
 Natural England confirmed to Epping Forest District Council and its partners in August 2017 that the 75th percentile (i.e. the zone within which 75% of visitors derive) should define the 'core catchment' and thus the zone within which net new housing will need to be mitigated in some form.
 Based on the data from the latest visitor survey this is 6.2km.
 The visitor distribution is not evenly spread across this zone; within Essex/Hertfordshire it is clear that the majority of visitors derive from within 3km of the SAC.
 However, visitor origins in London are more dispersed and play a major role in pulling out the 75th percentile distance to 6.2km.
-Since that zone crosses numerous authority boundaries, and the SAC itself straddles London and Essex, this analysis is inherently 'in combination'.
+Since that zone crosses numerous London authority boundaries (Waltham Forest, Redbridge, Enfield, Newham, Haringey, Hackney, Tower Hamlets and Barking and Dagenham), and the SAC itself straddles London and Essex, this analysis is inherently 'in combination'.
+A further survey has been undertaken in 2019 but its results are not yet published.